Take and Share an Ally Pledge This Pride

 Take and/or share an ally pledge

 “My Ally Pledge is much more encompassing than just LGBTQ+ people for pride—it is a pledge to help us all choose love above hate!
-I think we will be stronger as minority communities if we stand up for each others rights, not just our own.” – Jove Meyer of Jove Meyer Events
+I think we will be stronger as minority communities if we stand up for each other’s rights, not just our own.” – Jove Meyer of Jove Meyer Events

 This commitment is for you, those around you, and the wedding community as a whole.
-And, this pride, we hope that you take the time to educate yourself about something you have been meaning to or reach out to someone you’ve been thinking of.
+And, this pride, we hope you take the time to educate yourself about something you have been meaning to learn about or reach out to someone you’ve been thinking of.
 We’re in this together and there is a lot of work to do—but there is even more to celebrate!

 Photo Credit: Jenny Fu Studios